Are Lawnmower Blades Heat Treated?

 Tempered lawnmower blades tend to be hardened, but hardened blades aren’t necessarily tempered.

-A manufacturer can stop at this part if it’s their standard.
-But they can also continue to the next step, i.e., the tempering if they need to.
+A manufacturer can stop at this part if it’s their standard, but they can also continue to the next step, i.e., the tempering, if necessary.

-Hardened steel has a high level of brittleness and shouldn’t be used without toughening and thus, tempering becomes a necessity.
+Hardened steel is highly brittle and should not be used without toughening; thus, tempering becomes a necessity.

-Tempering reduces this brittleness thanks to the lower temperature used that doesn’t go over 570 degrees F. It can be lower or higher and this depends on the manufacturer.
+Tempering reduces this brittleness thanks to the lower temperature used, which doesn’t go over 570 degrees F. The temperature can be lower or higher, depending on the manufacturer.

 Tempering mustn’t be done excessively because it will cause the blades to go too soft, more than needed, and as a result, they’ll blunt faster.